nmillare/nextgenea/5. Development/2. Activity Manager/readme.md

 ACTIVITY SECTION C): Applications & Data Architecture:

-14. [Identifying Solutions for the ‘As-IS’ and ‘To-Be’ Architecture in LeanIX](https://demo-eu-1.leanix.net/SYMPHONY/dashboard/c7612e76-db4f-4d7d-b253-41040bdaeff9)-> The EA supposed to have the know-how to navigate on LeanIX to access to the Reference Catalog to Identify the Industry and relevant Business Capabilities to Import the Solutioning components supporting those capabilities.
+14. Objective:  [Identifying Solutions for the ‘As-IS’ and ‘To-Be’ Architecture in LeanIX](https://demo-eu-1.leanix.net/SYMPHONY/dashboard/c7612e76-db4f-4d7d-b253-41040bdaeff9) ->  The EA supposed to have the know-how to navigate on LeanIX to access to the Reference Catalog to Identify the Industry and relevant Business Capabilities to Import the Solutioning components supporting those capabilities.
 BRIDGE EA can link the EA to the help area in LeanIX explaining these steps.

-17. [Creating the ‘As-is’ and ‘To-be’ Architecture Reports](https://demo-eu-1.leanix.net/SYMPHONY/dashboard/c7612e76-db4f-4d7d-b253-41040bdaeff9)-> BRIDGE EA can redirect the EA to the Factsheets required to build this report
+	Artifact:	[Creating the ‘As-is’ and ‘To-be’ Architecture Reports](https://demo-eu-1.leanix.net/SYMPHONY/dashboard/c7612e76-db4f-4d7d-b253-41040bdaeff9)-> BRIDGE EA can redirect the EA to the Factsheets required to build this report
 ![Activity Manager](https://github.com/I304296/nextgenea/blob/main/images/architecturereport_1.png)
 ![Activity Manager](https://github.com/I304296/nextgenea/blob/main/images/architecturereport_2.png)
 ![Activity Manager](https://github.com/I304296/nextgenea/blob/main/images/architecturereport_3.png)